pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - `2 of clubs`: Set all shop cards to be [color]
 - `4 of clubs`: Adds [color] to all shop cards

-- `10 of clubs`: rerolls all non-[color] shop cards.
+- `10 of clubs`: All [color] shop cards go half price
-- `10 of spades`: Change the color of all non-[color] shop cards
+- `10 of spades`: Reroll all cards, and set all rerolls to [color]

-- `joker`: if there are no [color] units on board, give 5 rerolls.
+- `joker`: if there are no [color] units on board, give 6 rerolls.
 Else, give 2 rerolls.

 - `ace_of_diamonds`: give +2 POW to all [color] allies